venici2606/NumberOne/README.md

 <a name="tests"></a>
 ## Tests
-The quality of the production code depends on the tests and this project provides the following tests on our work out-app: <br/>
+The quality of the production code depends on the tests and this project provides the following tests on our work out-program: <br/>
 <ins> **Unit Test** </ins> - helps to test each method separately.Unit Test helped us to ensure that code works the way it was intended to. <br/>
 <ins> **Integration Test** </ins> -Checking if the code is compatible with itself-if the methods and classes communicate with each other.<br/>
 <ins> **System Test**</ins>- Testing the entire system(all of our code) gets the proper execution.<br/>